 Upon conclusion of the evaluation, the URBC will prepare a formal report.
 This will be sent to the patient’s primary care physician and to the patient’s family.

 A major focus of URBC is clinical research on Batten disease.
 Therefore, current research protocols will be discussed prior to the visit.
 Each family has the opportunity to participate in our research.
 However, participation in research is not a requirement to be evaluated at the center.
 There is no charge for participation in any of the URBC’s research activities.

 The University of Rochester is located in Rochester, NY.
 The following airlines service the Greater Rochester International Airport:

-Since most patients will be coming to the center from outside of western New York, a visit to the Batten Disease Diagnostic and Clinical Research Center will entail an overnight stay in Rochester and up to a full day of evaluation.
-Lodging can be arranged at the Ronald McDonald House or at a nearby hotel depending on the family’s preference.
+Since most patients come to the URBC from outside of western New York, visits usually entail an overnight stay in Rochester and up to a full day of evaluation.
+Lodging can be arranged at the Ronald McDonald House or at a nearby hotel that offers discounted rates to families with medical appointments, depending on the family’s preference.
 Our staff will assist with lodging arrangements.

-Ronald MacDonald House- cost $10 per day.
-A shuttle is available for transportation to the Medical Center 4 times a day at 9:15 am, 12 noon, 1 pm and 7 pm.
+Accommodations at the Ronald MacDonald House cost $10 per day.
+A shuttle is available for transportation to the Medical Center 4 times daily, at 9:15 am, 12 noon, 1:00 pm and 7:00 pm.
 Reservations must be scheduled through our office at (585) 275-4762.
 The house is located several blocks from the Medical Center.